And perhaps Kant's notion of "schema"?

 Immanuel Kant Critique of Pure Reason, 1781.

 For example, consider what might be meant by a biologist describing an animal as an "efficient forager".
 This label could be applied to animals of very different types (living in water, on land, in mud, in air, in the bark of some plant, etc.) with very different physical forms and very different physical movements.

-Concepts that have such complex relational conditions for their application include not just concepts of particular mental states (e.g. being conscious, having an intention, being in an emotional state) but also concepts used in engineering design, including concepts defining meta-functional requirements and concepts related to the design of sophisticated forms of virtual machinery Sloman (1993).
+Concepts that have such complex relational conditions for their application include not just concepts of particular mental states (e.g. being conscious, having an intention, being in an emotional state) but also concepts used in engineering design, including concepts defining meta-functional requirements (Sloman and Vernon(2007)), and concepts related to the design of sophisticated forms of virtual machinery Sloman (1993).

 (1) explain how interpreting 'fierce predator' as a concept with parametric polymorphism, can allow 'O is a fierce predator' to be true of very different types of organisms with very different sizes, shapes, prey and behaviours;

 (2) explain how very different control mechanisms controlling many different